 - Spine surgery to reduce nerve or vascular compression (this is rarely necessary)

 When working an office job, there are many culprits which can often cause improper postures.
-One regular activity which causes the shoulders to rise is talking on the phone, whether it’s through a cell phone or a desk phone.
-Other individuals just outright hold the phone with their shoulders.
+One regular activity that causes the shoulders to rise is talking on the phone, whether through a cell phone or a desk phone.
+Other individuals outright hold the phone with their shoulders.
 This action can cause an even stronger contraction, leading to more intense pain.
 In other situations, desk height and monitor height may also contribute to an individual’s pain and discomfort.
-A desk that is too high often forces the individual to raise their arms up, therefore causing shoulder elevation.
-A monitor which is set too low, together with sitting in an unsupportive chair, promotes forward head posture.
+A very high desk often forces the individual to raise their arms, therefore causing shoulder elevation.
+A monitor set too low, together with sitting in an unsupportive chair, promotes forward head posture.
 Even carrying large bags causes the body to slump forward.
-Making sure that your desk is set up correctly can help decrease your risk of developing this type of tension headaches.
+Ensuring that your desk is set up correctly can help decrease your risk of developing this tension headache.

 Simple Exercises For Posture

-Muscles need blood flow in order for them to function properly and not experience tension and tightness.
-Simply standing at your desk for even a minute can allow blood flow to increase which may save you from feeling head pain.
+Muscles need blood flow for them to function properly and not experience tension and tightness.
+Simply standing at your desk for even a minute can allow blood flow to increase, which may save you from feeling head pain.
 One method you can use to remember to give yourself time to stretch and correct your posture is to set up a timer on your phone or computer.
 For every 15 or 30 minutes the timer goes off, the individual should correct the posture of their shoulders if they are being held up to their ears and if they are slumping on their chair.
 Ultimately, every time the alarm goes off, individuals should use this as a healthy reminder to stand up and allow the muscles to reset.
 A chiropractor may recommend a series of exercises to strengthen the body.

 Whiplash Headaches After Car Accident

 A headache is a symptom of pain felt in any region of the head or neck.
-From a mild and irritating discomfort to a severe and throbbing pain, headaches can be caused by a variety of factors and they may occur temporarily or they can last throughout the day.
-In a majority of cases, individuals report headaches and other similar symptoms after being involved in an automobile accident, most commonly, if they’ve been diagnosed with whiplash.
+From mild and irritating discomfort to severe and throbbing pain, headaches can be caused by various factors, and they may occur temporarily or last throughout the day.
+In most cases, individuals report headaches and other similar symptoms after being involved in an automobile accident, most commonly if they’ve been diagnosed with whiplash.

-Any type of auto collision can lead to whiplash and other injuries, however, whiplash occurs most frequently during rear-end impacts in a car.
-Whiplash occurs when the head suddenly moves back-and-forth in any given direction as a result of a powerful force, extending the neck beyond its normal range of motion.
+Any auto collision can lead to whiplash and other injuries; however, whiplash occurs most frequently during rear-end impacts in a car.
+Whiplash occurs when the head suddenly moves back and forth in any given direction due to a powerful force, extending the neck beyond its normal range of motion.
 This type of injury can also be caused by trauma from a sports injury or other type of accident.
-The neck is a complex structure consisting of joints, muscles, tendons, ligaments, nerves, blood vessels and other tissues.
-When the structures of the neck are subjected to an extreme force, such as that from a car crash, the tissues within the neck can become irritated and inflamed, causing injuries that results in pain, whiplash headaches and other symptoms.
+The neck is a complex structure consisting of joints, muscles, tendons, ligaments, nerves, blood vessels, and other tissues.
+When the neck structures are subjected to an extreme force, such as that from a car crash, the tissues within the neck can become irritated and inflamed, causing injuries that result in pain, whiplash headaches, and other symptoms.